The Moravian University Music Alliance supports the students and faculty of the Music Department of Moravian University.

-The Music Alliance has brought professional musicians to campus to perform concerts that are enjoyed by regional audiences and to provide master classes that provide invaluable instruction for Moravian College music students.
+The Music Alliance has brought professional musicians to campus to perform concerts that are enjoyed by regional audiences and to provide master classes that provide invaluable instruction for Moravian University music students.
 The Alliance has enabled the institution to improve the facilities and provide instruments that otherwise would be unavailable through regular budgets and assistance.

 For more information on membership, please see section on membership/gifts section below or call the department at 610-861-1650.

-The Moravian College Music Alliance, founded in 1987, provides funding and audience support for students and areas of the curriculum that are not covered by departmental budgets.
+The Moravian University Music Alliance, founded in 1987, provides funding and audience support for students and areas of the curriculum that are not covered by departmental budgets.
 Support ranges from opening year Alliance/student/faculty picnics to master classes with Metropolitan Opera guest artists to Steinway pianos.

-Moravian College is a four-year, selective, co-educational liberal arts college founded in 1742.
+Moravian University is a four-year, selective, co-educational liberal arts college founded in 1742.
 The college offers 48 areas of major study leading to a Bachelor of Arts, Bachelor of Science, or Bachelor of Music degree.
 Certification programs in elementary and secondary education are available, as well as art and music education certificate programs.

 The General Fund of the Music Alliance supports programs, scholarships, renovation, and restoration of facilities and instruments, travel, and student activities not covered by the Music Department budgets.
 The Music Alliance has funded music education workshops and master classes by pianists Robert Taub and Mikhail Yanovitsky, cross-over trumpeter Wynton Marsalis, and early music specialist Andrew Manze.